What is an administrative hearing?

 A person must request a hearing within 10 days of receiving notice of the action against their driving privilege.
-The hearings are recorded and are conducted by telephone or in person.
+The hearings are recorded and are conducted remotely or in person.
 The hearing is held before a Driver Safety Hearing Officer from DMV.

 At the hearing, the driver is informed of the legal grounds for the action, and has the opportunity to review and challenge the evidence of DMV, and to present evidence, witnesses, and testimony to persuade DMV to modify or rescind the action.
 The rules that control these hearings are found in the California Vehicle Code (CVC), the Government Code (Administrative Procedures Act), and in various Appellate and Supreme Court rulings.